 Startups can experiment with their culture in ways that larger corporations can’t.
 For one, because they are smaller and less established, they have significantly less to lose.
 They also have fewer routines in place.
 It’s easier to break bad habits and establish healthy ones when an organization is young.
 Established businesses have years of interconnected practices to contend with, and it may not be feasible for them to throw the rule book out the window.

-However, there is plenty of room for businesses of any size to experiment with flexible office spaces or a branded office space.
+However, there is plenty of room for businesses of any size to experiment with flexible office spaces or a branded business office rental space.
 And there is a lot more opportunity for offices to be designed to purpose than most businesses realize.

 In fact, we often work with organizations—startups included—to create custom office environment.
 Our design/build team can help you find your space and construct it to fit your needs.
 Contact us to learn more about commercial real estate management.